awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-load-balancer-asg.md

 This topic describes how to attach an Elastic Load Balancing load balancer to your Auto Scaling group\.

-Amazon EC2 Auto Scaling integrates with Elastic Load Balancing to enable you to insert one or more Classic Load Balancers, or a single Application Load Balancer, Network Load Balancer, or Gateway Load Balancer with multiple target groups in front of your Auto Scaling group\.
-Note that Classic Load Balancers are the oldest type of load balancer\.
+Amazon EC2 Auto Scaling integrates with Elastic Load Balancing to help you to insert an Application Load Balancer, Network Load Balancer, Classic Load Balancer, or Gateway Load Balancer in front of your Auto Scaling group\.
+Note that Classic Load Balancers are the only type of load balancer available for EC2\-Classic\.
 To learn more about the different types of load balancers, see [ Elastic Load Balancing types](autoscaling-load-balancer.md#integrations-aws-elastic-load-balancing-types)\.

 When you attach a load balancer, it enters the `Adding` state while registering the instances in the group\.
 After all instances in the group are registered, it enters the `Added` state\.
 After at least one registered instance passes the health checks, it enters the `InService` state\.
 When the load balancer is in the `InService` state, Amazon EC2 Auto Scaling can terminate and replace any instances that are reported as unhealthy\.
 If no registered instances pass the health checks \(for example, due to a misconfigured health check\), the load balancer doesn't enter the `InService` state\.
 Amazon EC2 Auto Scaling doesn't terminate and replace the instances\.